bjackman/nixos-flake/README.md

 # Flake for configuring NixOS systems

+This flake defines some NixOS systems.
+To see what builds are available use `nix flake show .`.

+There are some systems that have various kernel configurations available:

-This flake defines two NixOS systems, one called `qemu` which is just a kinda minimal system but with somu specific setup for VM guests, and one called `aethelred` which is intended for a specific physical machine in my office.
+- `qemu` which is just a kinda minimal system but with somu specific setup for VM guests

+- `aethelred` which is intended for a specific physical machine in my office.

+Then there is `sandy` which is intended for a Raspberry Pi.

 ## Ccache